summerginger/DataSweeper_Project/README.md

 ##

-**- Credit Bureau data - "credit_record.csv"**
+**- Payment History data - "credit_record.csv"**

-   Data obtained from the credit bureau showing payment experience and the date of the last data extraction.
+   Data showing payment experience and the date of the last data extraction.